nameko/nameko/docs/about_microservices.rst

         Breaking a large application into smaller loosely-coupled chunks reduces the cognitive burden of working with it.
 A developer working on one service isn't required to understand the internals of the rest of the application; they can rely on a higher-level interface of the other services.

-        This is harder to achieve in a monolothic application where the boundaries and interfaces between "chunks" are fuzzier.
+        This is harder to achieve in a monolithic application where the boundaries and interfaces between "chunks" are fuzzier.

     * Explicit `published interface <http://martinfowler.com/bliki/PublishedInterface.html>`_